kadena-io/pact-lang-api/readme.md

 Simple functions to interact with Chainweaver wallet (https://github.com/kadena-io/chainweaver) and its signing API.

 ```
 * A signingCmd Object to send to signing API
 * @typedef {Object} signingCmd - cmd to send to signing API
 * @property pactCode {string} - Pact code to execute - required
 * @property caps {array or object} - Pact capability to be signed, see mkCap - required
 * @property envData {object} - JSON of data in command - optional
 * @property sender {string} - sender field in meta, see mkMeta - optional
 * @property chainId {string} - chainId field in meta, see mkMeta - optional
 * @property gasLimit {number} - gasLimit field in meta, see mkMeta - optional
+* @property gasPrice {string} - gasPrice field in meta, see mkMeta - optional
+* @property signingPubKey {string} - public key of the signer - optional
+* @property networkId {string} - network identifier of where the cmd is executed - optional
- * @property nonce {string} - nonce value for ensuring unique hash, default to current time - optional
+* @property nonce {string} - nonce value for ensuring unique hash - optional
 **/
 ```

 ```